CodersCampus/supportDocs/docs/item/PRO_ASSISTANCE_PROJECT_REPO_DIRECTORY.md

 Please note that

-0. Backing up your folder (make a copy somewhere else) is a good idea if you are a rookie.
+0. Backing up your folder before you fix this (make a copy somewhere else) is a good idea if you are a rookie.
 0. If Eclipse is involved, you may have un-import first, then re-import after all this is done.
 1. When done, all project files are in same configuration relative to each other
 2. There is no inner folder and outer folder any more